• Skip to primary navigation

 Vegan Wonton Variations:

-• Spicy - add some sriracha, or hot sauce to the filling to make them extra spicy.
+• Spicy Wontons - Add some sriracha, or hot sauce to the filling to make them extra spicy.
 You can also make them buffalo style by adding buffalo to the mix, air frying them, and dipping them in vegan ranch.
+You can also dip these wontons in this sriracha aioli.
+I think this adds the perfect creamy spiciness.

-• Cream Cheese - add vegan cream cheese (I recommend Kite Hill) for a creamy wonton.
-I recommend only doing this is you're planning on air-frying them.
+• Cream Cheese - Add vegan cream cheese (I recommend Kite Hill) on the square wrappers along with the vegetable mixture.
+I recommend only doing this if you're planning on air-frying them.
+You will have to use less of the vegetable mixture to fit the cream cheese inside the middle of the wrapper.

 close up of the air-fried wontons